 In the summer of 2015, I began an ethnography investigating the inequalities to autism diagnosis and service in metro Atlanta, GA.
 This project aims to investigate what individual, institutional, and structural barriers contribute to autism inequalities and how they interact with intersecting inequalities based on race, ethnicity, socio-economic status, and gender.
 The project is a multi-sited ethnography designed to investigate four interlocking social processes: 1) clinical diagnosis; 2) special educational services; 3) social and cultural assistance; and 4) raising a child with autism.
 This project will trace unexpected social and structural formations across and within multiple sites of activity that will help contextualize and reveal the complex and intersecting mechanisms involved in shaping autism inequalities, which can inform the development of innovative intervention strategies.

 Race and Racism in Contemporary Biomedicine Working Group – Interdisciplinary and Cross-Institutional collaboration among faculty, students, and researchers in Atlanta-based Institutions.

 Atlanta Autism Consortium – Organization that works to increase understanding and communication across various stakeholder communities related to autism.

-Hughes Spalding Autism Clinic – Dr. Singh is collaborating with Dr. Leslie Rubin and the clinical team at Hughes Spalding Hospital to conduct an investigation on the multi-level inequalities to diagnosis and services.
-She will also be evaluating the quality of care offered by the clinic and the barriers to diagnosis and services.
+Hughes Spalding Autism Clinic – Dr. Singh is collaborating with Dr. Leslie Rubin, MD and the clinical team at Hughes Spalding Children’s Hospital to conduct an ethnography on multi-level inequalities to autism diagnosis and services.
+She is also conducting a caregiver survey to assess the quality of care offered by the Autism Clinic.